 In mathematics, shallow FAIR services are relatively easy to build but have significantly smaller practical relevance than deep FAIR services.
 Deep services, on the other hand, are so difficult to build that they are essentially non-existent except when built ad hoc for individual datasets.
-In Figure 5, we estimate the difficulty for the different combinations of services and kinds of data.
-For example, FAIR services for linked data are easy but limited.
-Services for tabular data are also relative easy iff there is accessible semantics, i.e., if the encoding function is known.
-FAIR services for symbolic and narrative data are much harder, mostly because the data and its semantics are much more complex.
+Figure 5 gives an overview of the difficulty for the different kinds of data.

 Note that deep FAIR services are particularly desirable in mathematics, their advantages are by no means limited to mathematics.
-For example, in 2016 [ZieEreElO:GeneErrors16], researchers found widespread errors in papers in genomics journals with supplementary Microsoft Excel gene lists.
-About 20% of them contain erroneous gene name because the software misinterpreted string-encoded genes as months.
-In engineering, encoding mistakes can quickly become safetycritical, i.e., if a dataset of numbers is shared without their physical units, precision, and measurement type.
+For example, in 2016 [ZEEO16], researchers found widespread errors in papers in genomics journals with supplementary Microsoft Excel gene lists.
+About 20% of them contain erroneous gene name because the software misinterpreted stringencoded genes as months.
+In engineering, encoding mistakes can quickly become safety-critical, i.e., if a dataset of numbers is shared without their physical units, precision, and measurement type.
 With accessible semantics, datasets can be validated automatically against their semantic type to avoid errors such as falsely interpreting a measurement in inch as a measurement in meters, a gene name as a month, or a column-vector matrix as a row-vector matrix.

-In order to support the development of Deep FAIR services for mathematics, we extend the original FAIR requirements from [WilDumAal:FAIR16], which focused on shallow FAIR, to deep FAIR, by applying them to dataset fragments (parts or individual entries).
+In order to support the development Deep FAIR services for mathematics, we extend the original FAIR requirements from [Wil+16], which focused on shallow FAIR, to deep FAIR:

-- DF The internal structure of the dataset is represented and indexed in a way that allows searching for individual entries. - DA Each dataset includes a definition of fragments and their function in the dataset.
-Accessibility protocols make accessible individual fragments, as well as their metadata and semantics. - DI The representation of each fragment uses a formal, accessible, shared, and broadly applicable language for knowledge representation, uses FAIRly shared vocabularies, and - where applicable - includes qualified references to other fragments. - DR The representation of each fragment is richly described with a plurality of accurate and relevant attributes, is associated with a clear and accessible data usage license, detailed provenance information, and meets domain-relevant community standards.
+- DF The internal structure of each object is represented and indexed in a way that allows searching for individual entries. - DA Each dataset includes a representation of the semantics of the represented objects. - DI The representation of each object uses a formal, accessible, shared, and broadly applicable language for knowledge representation, uses FAIRly shared vocabularies, and where applicable includes qualified references to other representations. - DR The representation of each object is richly described with a plurality of accurate and relevant attributes, is released with a clear and accessible data usage license, is associated with detailed provenance information, and meets domain-relevant community standards.